 Garuda is developing the world’s first platform technology for generating off-the-shelf, self-renewing blood stem cells.
 The technology is poised to provide patients with rapid and broad access to consistent, durable, HLA-compatible transgene-free blood stem cell therapies.
 Like bone marrow transplants, the technology could provide potentially curative therapies for more than 70 diseases.

-The Goodwin team was led by Michael Bison, Christopher Denn, Amarilice Young, and Bushra Samimi, and included Dan Karelitz (Tax); Sarah Bock and Alexandra Denniston (ERISA & Executive Compensation); Timothy Holahan and Lina Fernandez (Employment); Jacob Osborn and Gozde Guckaya (Global Trade); Jacqueline Klosek and Joshua R. Fattal (Privacy); Nicole Riley (Real Estate); and Maggie Wong (Opinions); with invaluable assistance from Timothy Ayotte (Corporate), Stephanie Hartford (Summer Associate), and Jackie Serrano (Paralegal).
+The Goodwin team was led by Michael Bison, Christopher Denn, and Amarilice Young, and included Dan Karelitz (Tax); Sarah Bock and Alexandra Denniston (ERISA & Executive Compensation); Timothy Holahan, Jacob Osborn and Gozde Guckaya (Global Trade); Jacqueline Klosek and Joshua R. Fattal (Privacy); Nicole Riley (Real Estate); and Maggie Wong (Opinions); with invaluable assistance from Timothy Ayotte (Corporate), Stephanie Hartford (Summer Associate), and Jackie Serrano (Paralegal).

 For more details, read the press release.